Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Simulation studies

 \subsection{Curved exponential family}

 This example involves normally distributed random variables $Y_{ij}$, each with mean $\exp(\lambda_{i})$ and variance $\exp(\psi + \lambda_{i}/2)$.
 This model was studied in \cite{sartori1999}, where it is pointed out that a marginal likelihood for $\psi$ is not available.
-The simulation experiments are carried out for $\psi_0 = \log(1/2)$ and the elements of $\lambda_0$ are generated from a standard normal distribution.
+The simulation experiments are carried out for $\psi_0 = \log(1/2)$ and the elements of $\lambda_0$ are generated from a standard normal distribution and held fixed over all the replications.

 The left panel in Figure \ref{fig:cef1_stat} shows the empirical density functions of the statistics in Table~\ref{tab:stats}, and the right panel shows the corresponding $p$-value distributions.
-Again, the empirical, finite-sample distributions of $R(\psi)$ are far from standard normal, while all the higher-order statistics perform considerably better.
-The conclusions are similar to those from the simulation experiments for the gamma and beta models, in that the required adjustment to $R(\psi)$ seems to be a location correction.
-The main difference is the fact that no statistic appears to perform well for $(q, m) = (1000, 4)$; see, also the empirical tail probabilities in Table~\ref{tab:tails}.
+Like in the previous example, the empirical, finite-sample distributions of $R(\psi)$ are far from standard normal, while all the higher-order statistics perform considerably better.
+The conclusions are similar to those from the simulation experiments for the beta model, in that the required adjustment to $R(\psi)$ seems to be a location correction.
+The main difference is the fact that no statistic appears to perform well for $(q, m) = (1000, 4)$; see also the empirical tail probabilities in Table~\ref{tab:tails}.